Topic: Fundamentals

 Question 5 of 12

-6. Describe the arrangement and movement of the particles in a liquid
+6. Describe the arrangement, movement and energy of the particles in a solid

 Question 6 of 12